IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ### Update the Status to save the current state of the cluster

-In this section, we will see how to save the current state of the cluster, by modifying the `Status` subresource of our Memcached object using the [`StatusClient`](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#StatusClient.Status) interface.
-But first, let's remember what type our status subresouce is, according to our `api` which we created.
+To save the current state of the cluster, modify the `Status` subresource of our Memcached object using the [`StatusClient`](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#StatusClient.Status) interface.

+First let's review what type our status subresource is, according to the `api` which we created.<!--EM: Where was the API? -->

-Our Status struct looks like the following:
+The `Status` struct in our code looks like the following:

 ```go
 type MemcachedStatus struct {